egberts/egberts.github.io-src/content/articles/linux-kernel-config-parts.md

 Now, I need to do removal of `initramfs`, some hardening efforts, and an inclusion of a motherboard-specific hardware-wide settings.
+This article only details the mechanism to using Linux kernel scripts.

-Then I would take that config text file and fold them into a `.config` of the latest Linux kernel.
+One would take that config text file and fold them into a `.config` of the latest Linux kernel.

 All in one-go.